How to Calculate Restaurant Prime Costs [Formula]

 Having a tool like xtraCHEF will make this exercise much easier.
 Being able to digitize vendor invoice data, closely monitor ingredient prices, and categorize and analyze food costs allows operators to easily identify where opportunities to cut costs and improve margins are hiding.

-You can also reduce labor costs by automating manual, time-consuming back-of-house processes like invoice data entry, placing orders with vendors, managing inventory, etc. Keeping your time focused on higher priority activities will make them more productive and your business more profitable.
+You can also reduce labor costs by automating manual, time-consuming back-of-house processes like data entry from invoices, vendor procurement, and restaurant inventory management.
+Keeping your time focused on higher priority activities will make them more productive and your business more profitable.